Paddington Recreation Ground

+It is located just off Randolph Avenue between Carlton Vale and Elgin Avenue.
 The area covered by the park has "Conservation Area" status.
-It was selected in 1995 by the LEU as a non-statutory Site of Local Importance for Nature Conservation (SINC).

 History

 The Paddington Recreation Ground was "the earliest public athletic ground of its kind in London".
 It was first used for recreational purposes in 1860 when the local church laid down a cricket pitch for the parish community to share.

-During the 1880s, Mr Richard Beachcroft, Secretary of the Paddington Cricket Club, led the initiative to formalise and extend the cricket ground by forming a committee of local cricket clubs and negotiating arrangements with local landowners.
+During the 1880s, Richard Beachcroft, secretary of Paddington Cricket Club, led the initiative to formalise and extend the cricket ground by forming a committee of local cricket clubs and negotiating arrangements with local landowners.
 The pavilion was renamed "The Richard Beachcroft Pavilion" in 2010 to recognise this work.

 The area, largely as it is defined today, was first formally opened to the public in April 1888, when the pavilion, which still survives, was also opened.
 The park was originally conceived as a work creation scheme to alleviate the 1887–88 economic slump.
 Five hundred men were employed for ten weeks to drain, fence, and lay out the land.
 The park was an immediate success and crowds of 10,000 could be seen on Saturday afternoons.

 A cinder cycle track was built in 1888; this was replaced in 1900 with a banked cycle track, with an additional running track installed inside it.
 These combined tracks, which were on the site of the current cricket pitch, were removed in 1987.
 The grass bank parallel to Grantully Road is now the only remaining evidence of the banked cycle track.

 In its early years, the park was still only held on a short lease.
 On 9 July 1890, the Prince of Wales (later King Edward VII) visited the park with his wife and daughters.
 Lord Randolph Churchill, MP for Paddington South, who had been instrumental in establishing the park, lobbied the Prince to save the park for recreational and educational purposes.
 Over the ensuing years, with the Prince's patronage, they were able to raise the £50,000 needed to acquire the freehold.

 The Paddington Recreation Act was passed by parliament in 1893, authorising the formal acquisition of lands in the Parish of Paddington to "provide the residents with a public recreational ground", and a charitable trust was established in 1896 under the name of the Paddington Recreation Ground, owned by London County Council.
 In time, a further six acres were acquired to bring the ground to its current size of 27 acres.

 In 2006, Westminster City Council launched a £3.5 million regeneration programme, enabling extensive refurbishments to be carried out at the grounds to "meet changing community needs and environmental demands".
-Today, the Recreation Ground receives financial support and practical involvement from various sports organisations, including Sport England, the Football Foundation, the English Football Association, and... the Lawn Tennis Association.
+Today, the Recreation Ground receives financial support and practical involvement from various sports organisations, including Sport England, the Football Foundation, the English Football Association, and the Lawn Tennis Association.